ACA Trains Honduras’ Green Battalion at Rawacala Eco Park

 It’s September!
 What a great canyoneering season so far 🙂 The ACA has held canyoneering Assessments, Courses and Workshops, with a few more to go on the schedule before the end of the season.
 There were a couple of fun Summer season canyoneering events too.

-August brought the 6th Annual Pothole Fest at the ACA Headquarters in Escalante, UT.
+August brought the 6th Annual Pothole Fest to the ACA Headquarters in Escalante, UT.
 The weather looked daunting, but that changed and it turned out to be a fabulous weekend in the canyons with an awesome crew of canyoneers!

 Coming up, the Annual ACA Guide/Leader/Aspirant Rendezvous (GLAR) is right around the corner scheduled for October 4th-6th at the ACA Headquarters in Escalante, UT.
 LINK HERE for details and to RSVP.
 We’re looking forward to a great event packed with training and canyon camaraderie 🙂 There are also a couple of spots remaining on the ACA Aspirant Assessment scheduled for October 5th.
 LINK HERE for details and to RSVP.